 Born in France, Diane Barthélemy has lived in New York since 2014 and Paris since 2022.
-Dy’s work blends vibrant primary colors, abstract figures, and symbols to create immersive environments where reality fades into perception.
-Through both painting installations, photography and crafted garments, Dy invites the viewer into a multidimensional exploration of color, form, and space.
+Dy’s work blends vibrant primary colors, abstract figures, and symbols creating immersive environments where reality fades into perception.

 Le Monde - M de la semaine